tardate/LittleArduinoProjects/BoldportClub/tap/README.md

 ## Performance

-The first trace I took was from a translaition to "A" on (from RESET state).
+The first trace I took was from a transition to "A" on (from RESET state).
 CH1 shows Q1 output, CH2 shows Q1¯ output.
 As we can see, there's some pre-emptive voltage reduction prior to the switch and some jitter and one significant bounce.
-From this we can see that using the TAPas an input for a sensitive instrument would still need debouncing.
+From this we can see that using the TAP as an input for a sensitive instrument would still need some debouncing.

 ![scope_A_analog](./assets/scope_A_analog.gif?raw=true)

 Here is the same switch with alogic analyser.
 There's quite a delay (2-3µs) between the analog transition and the digital - but I think that is more the scope than the circuit.
-The important point is that we still see one rebounce at logic levels, and the other outputs are as expected.
+The important point is that we still see one bounce at logic levels, and the other outputs are as expected.

 * CH1 - Q1 output (trigger)
 * D0 - Q1 output